Copyright Law and Peer-to-Peer File Sharing

 Peer-to-Peer (“P2P”) file sharing is a way of exchanging or transferring files over the Internet.
 Copyright infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Act (Title 17 of the United States Code).
 These rights include the right to reproduce or distribute a copyrighted work.
 In the file-sharing context, downloading or uploading substantial parts of a copyrighted work without authority constitutes an infringement.
-Below are examples of P2P programs that allow users to exchange and share files:
+Below are examples of P2P programs or networks that allow users to exchange and share files:

 What is wrong with Peer-to-Peer file sharing?